-- 1.1 propose for consideration by the full board a process by which presidents of the University of Central Florida would be selected - 1.2 nominate a chair and vice chair of the University of Central Florida Board of Trustees for consideration by the full board - 1.3 recommend candidates for designation as Trustee Emeritus for consideration by the full board - 1.4 recommend candidates for designation as Honorary Doctor for consideration by the full board - 1.5 review annually and recommend changes as necessary to the Board Bylaws. - 1.6 review the annual evaluation of the performance of the Board, Board committees, and Board members - 1.7 review and provide recommendations to the Board regarding Board member education, including new member orientation and regularly scheduled board member training - 1.8 inform members of corporate governance "best practices" and make recommendations to the Board and its committees - 1.9 review and recommend to the Board the number and structure of committees - 1.10 review and make recommendations regarding delegation of authority to the President - 1.11 review and make recommendations regarding amendments to the bylaws of direct support organizations of Central Florida Board of Trustees and/or the board chair.
+- 1.1 propose for consideration by the full board a process by which presidents of the University of Central Florida would be selected - 1.2 nominate a chair and vice chair of the University of Central Florida Board of Trustees for consideration by the full board - 1.3 recommend candidates for designation as Trustee Emeritus for consideration by the full board - 1.4 recommend candidates for designation as Honorary Doctor for consideration by the full board - 1.5 review annually and recommend changes as necessary to the Board Bylaws. - 1.6 review the annual evaluation of the performance of the Board, Board committees, and Board members - 1.7 review and provide recommendations to the Board regarding Board member education, including new member orientation and regularly scheduled board member training - 1.8 inform members of corporate governance "best practices" and make recommendations to the Board and its committees - 1.9 review and recommend to the Board the number and structure of committees - 1.10 review and make recommendations regarding delegation of authority to the President - 1.11 review and make recommendations regarding amendments to the bylaws of direct support organizations - 1.12 review and approve university regulations - 1.132 fulfill any other responsibilities as subsequently may be assigned by the University of Central Florida Board of Trustees and/or the board chair.